modelscope/data-juicer/docs/DeveloperGuide.md

 ### Virtual Environment Management

-`uv` provides powerful virtual environment management capabilities that can replace `venv` and `virtualenv`.
+`uv` provides virtual environment management capabilities that replaces `venv` and `virtualenv`.
 Here are the common commands:

 ```bash
 # Create a new virtual environment